elesto-dao/elesto/docs/Explanation/ADR/adr-002-docs-structure.md

 The following files are required at the repo root level:

 - **README.md** - General repo overview to introduce the product and orientate the user.
-All README files must follow the best practices as outlined in the [GitHub README](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-readmes) guidelines.
+All README files must follow the best practices outlined in the [GitHub README](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-readmes) guidelines.
 - **TECHNICAL-SETUP.md** - Specific steps on getting started with the repo, can be a link to a tutorial or include the specific action-oriented steps
     - Links to specific tooling setup requirements for development tools, linters, and so on
     - Dependencies such as [pre-commit](https://pre-commit.com/) package manager